 - The at-fault party breached this duty of care.
 The motorist may have behaved dangerously by speeding, driving while distracted, or breaking a series of traffic laws.

 - The at-fault party's breach of duty resulted in the victim's injuries or losses.
 These damages may be economic or non-economic in nature and can include medical expenses, lost wages, loss of income, physical pain and suffering, mental anguish, scarring or disfigurement, disability, humiliation, reduced quality of life, and loss of enjoyment of life.

 Evidence at the Scene of the Crash

 Valuable evidence can be found at the scene of a motorcycle accident.
-People should take photos or videos of the scene, paying special attention to the positioning of the involved vehicles, relevant road or weather conditions, and any visible injuries they've suffered.
+Injured motorcyclists should take photos or videos of the scene, paying special attention to the positioning of the involved vehicles, relevant road or weather conditions, and any visible injuries they've suffered.
 Motorcyclists should also exchange contact and insurance information with the driver of the passenger vehicle involved, and collect contact information of anyone who witnessed the collision.

 Often, a biker's injuries prevent them from acquiring evidence at the accident scene.
 In cases like these, it's important to reach out to an experienced motorcycle crash attorney for help preserving vital evidence, including what clothing the rider wore at the time of the accident.

 Evidence gathered in the days, weeks, and months following a motorcycle accident can also help strengthen a case.
 Examples of such evidence include: